Madjid-CH/advant-of-code-2020/README.md

 # day 18 advant of code 2020
-solved using clojure
-# advant-of-code-2020
+implemented in clojure, using TDD